awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-pcoip-zero-client.md

 ## Disconnect from the Zero Client<a name="zero_client_disconnect"></a>

 To disconnect the zero client from your WorkSpace, you can press Ctrl\+Alt\+F12\.
-Alternatively, you can log off the WorkSpace, which disconnects the client\.
+Alternatively, you can log off of the WorkSpace, which disconnects the client\.